Search RHCG Website

 • Gives your baby unique nutrition and immunity (protection against infection)

-Breast milk is completely tailor-made to your baby.
+Breastmilk is completely tailor-made to your baby.
 It is like a medicine that only you can provide.
 Following a period of skin to skin with your baby, your milk will contain the most up to date antibodies for your baby within a few hours.
-These antibodies will be passes onto your baby when they are given your milk.
+These antibodies will be passed onto your baby when they are given your breastmilk.

 Making milk for your baby

-We will encourage and support you to express breastmilk for your baby.
-Breast milk is the best medicine you can give your baby.
-As well as staff on the unit, we have staff dedicated to breastfeeding support.
+As well as the staff on the unit, we have a team dedicated to supporting your feeding journey.
+These include Neonatal Infant Feeding Advisors, Breastfeeding Champions and NCT (National Childbirth Trust) peer supporters.
 They will support you in the early days with making milk for your baby and later with transitioning to breastfeeding if that’s what you want to do.

 The earlier you start expressing your milk the more milk you will produce.
 In labour ward you will be supported to hand express and shown how to use the breast pump as soon as possible after your baby is born.
 Ideally this will be within the first two hours.

 In the early days, expressing frequently (about 8-10 times a day) will help you make enough milk for your growing baby in the days and weeks ahead.
-This can feel relentless at times.
-It should not affect your milk supply if you miss the occasional expressions.
+It is important to fit your expressing times around your lifestyle rather than at set times each day.
+This will help you find time to care for yourself.

 Tips from other mums that have helped:

 • Stay close to your baby when you are expressing.
-It helps with the hormones that make milk and can make it easier to have a “let down” (this is when milk comes out of your breast in bigger volumes)
+It helps with the hormones that make milk and can make it easier to have a “let down” (this is when milk flows in bigger volumes)

 • Spending time in skin to skin contact with your baby relaxes you both and can help with milk production